blinzler/OCSInventory-Docker-Stack/README.md

 The docker exec command allows you to run commands inside a Docker container.
 The following command line will give you a bash shell inside your OCSInventory container:

-> sudo docker exec -it ocsinventory-server bash
+> sudo docker container exec -it ocsinventory-server bash

 or

-> sudo docker exec -it ocsinventory-db bash
+> sudo docker container exec -it ocsinventory-db bash

 You can access the logs from the container OCSInventory through Docker container log:

-> sudo docker logs ocsinventory-server
+> sudo docker container logs ocsinventory-server

 or

-> sudo docker logs ocsinventory-db
+> sudo docker container logs ocsinventory-db

 ###Data Volume